Notes on the Geography of Uzbekistan: Bukhara: Lyab-i-Hauz

-Lyab-i-Hauz--"near the pool"--is a set of buildings around, plausibly enough, a pool.
+Lyab-i-Hauz--"near the pool"--is a set of buildings located, uh, take a guess.

 On the opposite side of the pool is the Nadir Divanbegi Madrasa of 1622, built originally as a caravanserai but quickly put to religious purpose.

-The decorative birds (phoenixes, or simurgh) are a violation of most interpretations of the Qur'anic injunction against representational art.
+The decorative phoenixes or simurgh are a violation of most interpretations of the Qur'anic injunction against representational art.

 Close to the pool but much older is the Kukeltash Madrasa of 1568.
 It's named for Kulbab Kukeltash, a senior figure in the administration of Abdullah Khan II.

-The interior, like most madrasas in Bukhara, is given over to small shops--in this case, miniaturists with local subjects.
+The interior, like most madrasas in Bukhara, is given over to small shops--in this case, painters of miniatures with local subjects.

-The pool itself has become a social center, rimmed with poolside chaikhana, or tea houses.
+The pool itself has become a social center, rimmed with poolside chaikhanas or tea houses.